Skip to main content

 1. Copy response

-This button enables you to copy the LLM response to the clipboard.
+This button enables you to copy the LLM response.

 2. Upvote/Downvote response